Lonnia/SimpleBoard/README.md

 # Others
 - If you have any interest in Codeigniter (www.codeigniter.com/) which is very useful framework based on PHP.
-- You can compare the source codes with other source codes based on Codeigniter, go to www.github.com/Lonnia/SimpleBoard-Codeigniter-Bootstrap .
+- You can compare the source codes with other source codes based on Codeigniter, go to www.github.com/Lonnia/SimpleBoard-Codeigniter .
-- The difference between SimpleBoard-PHP and SimpleBoard-Codeigniter-Bootstrap is based on Codeigniter. (a result is same)
+- The difference between SimpleBoard-PHP and SimpleBoard-Codeigniter is based on Codeigniter. (a result is same)

 # Reference
 - www.phplecture.com/37